G4l43r/lpthw-cn/intro.rst

 ===================

 The one skill that separates bad programmers from good programmers is attention to detail.
-In fact, it's what separate the good from the bad in any profession.
+In fact, it's what separates the good from the bad in any profession.
 Without an attention to the tiniest details of your work you'll miss key important elements of what you create.
 In programming this is how you end up with bugs and difficult to use systems.